izzy-robinson/msc-thesis/Conclusions.md

 Finally, we used our knowledge of the decomposed structure of LF inequalities to construct a new LF inequality based on CGLMP rather than CHSH.
 We evaluated the quantum bound on our CGLMP-LF inequality and found the state which achieves this, proving that it is genuinely violable by quantum mechanics.

-OVerall we have obtained a much deeper understanding of what LF means.
+Overall we have obtained a much deeper understanding of what LF means.